Abdullah bin Zayed directs the promotion of national identity, cultural values and the Arabic language in educational institutions

 He stressed the role of all members of society, educators and media professionals in confronting ideas that seek to destroy the family entity, and promote practices that are outside the community’s approach, and lead to the deterioration of its interdependence and distort the emergence of new generations, thus proposing social patterns that violate normal human instinct and lead to the deterioration of morals and established values.

+The framework aims to develop, preserve and enhance the Emirati national identity, cultural values and positive traits among students through a series of activities, competitions, events, trips and workshops that students will participate in during and outside school hours, organized in coordination with all concerned authorities.

-Her Excellency Noura bint Mohammed Al Kaabi indicated that the framework targets various topics in the Emirati heritage, including traditions, values, social activities, Arabic language, local expressions, folk arts and traditional sports, in addition to promoting knowledge and awareness of the country’s geography, arts and Emirati literature, and some successful experiences in the country’s history.
+Noura bint Mohammed Al Kaabi indicated that the framework targets various topics in the Emirati heritage, including traditions, values, social activities, Arabic language, local expressions, folk arts and traditional sports, in addition to promoting knowledge and awareness of the country’s geography, Emirati arts and literature, and some successful experiences in the country’s history.

-Her Excellency, in her capacity as President of Zayed University, reviewed the latest developments in the implementation of the university’s strategic plan, including the main achievements since the launch of the College of Interdisciplinary Studies last year. in the labor market.
+In her capacity as President of Zayed University, she also reviewed the latest developments in the implementation of the university’s strategic plan, including the major achievements since the launch of the College of Interdisciplinary Studies last year. the work.

+For her part, Sarah bint Youssef Al Amiri, Minister of State for Public Education and Advanced Technology, and Chairman of the Board of Directors of the Emirates Foundation for School Education, reviewed the Foundation’s priorities during the next academic year, explaining the priorities, programs and projects that will serve all partners in public education, including students, cadres, parents and society.

+She touched on the Foundation’s priorities, which revolve around improving students’ educational outcomes, developing their skills, coordinating and cooperating closely with teachers, school leaders and parents, and enabling the effectiveness of the school environment for students.

-Her Excellency also emphasized that raising the level of awareness and knowledge of Emirati identity and culture among students is one of the Foundation’s most important priorities, as it is being worked on in coordination with all concerned authorities by designing classroom and extracurricular activities and programs for students throughout the academic year.
-The meeting was attended by Dr. Ahmed bin Abdullah Humaid Belhoul Al Falasi, Minister of Education, Sarah Awad Issa Muslim, Minister of State for Early Education, Dr. Abdulrahman bin Abdulmanan Al Awar, Minister of Human Resources and Emiratisation, and Shamma bint Suhail bin Faris Al Mazrouei, Minister of State for Youth Affairs, Secretary General of the Council, and His Excellency Jassim Mohammed Buatabah Al Zaabi, Chairman of the Department of Finance – Abu Dhabi, Dr. Abdullah Mohammed Al Karam, Director General of the Knowledge and Human Development Authority – Dubai, and Dr. Muhadtha Yahya Al Hashimi, Head of the Special Education Authority – Sharjah.
+She also confirmed that raising the level of awareness and knowledge of Emirati identity and culture among students is one of the Foundation’s most important priorities, as it is being worked on in coordination with all concerned authorities by designing classroom and extracurricular activities and programs for students throughout the academic year.

 #Abdullah #bin #Zayed #directs #promotion #national #identity #cultural #values #Arabic #language #educational #institutions